iaminawe/AstroNot/memory-bank/build-instructions.md

 ## Important Notes

 - The build process includes both content synchronization and static site generation
-- All Notion content is fetched and processed during build time
+- Notion content is fetched using an efficient timestamp tracking system that only syncs updated content
+- The timestamp tracking system maintains timestamps for both collections and individual items
 - Images are optimized and converted to WebP format automatically
 - Social media icons must be available in flowbite-svelte-icons v2.0.3
 - Consider updating Astro.glob usage to import.meta.glob in future updates